Sligo Creek

 Sligo Creek is a free-flowing tributary of the Northwest Branch of the Anacostia River in Maryland.
-(The Anacostia, in turn, feeds into the Potomac River and eventually empties into the Atlantic Ocean via Chesapeake Bay.)
+(The Anacostia, in turn, feeds into the Potomac River and eventually empties into the Atlantic Ocean via the Chesapeake Bay.)
 The creek is approximately 9.1 mi long, with a drainage area of about 11.6 sqmi.

 Geography

 The creek rises in the Kemp Mill section of Silver Spring in Montgomery County and joins with Northwest Branch near the city of Hyattsville in Prince George's County.
 The lower portion of the creek has been channelized.
 Elevations in the subwatershed range from 450 ft above sea level to 35 ft at the confluence with Northwest Branch; the average gradient for the course of the creek is 0.72%.

 Contributing streams that flow into the creek include Wheaton Branch, Comstock Branch, Takoma Park Branch, and Long Branch.

 Sligo Creek is one of the most heavily urbanized subwatersheds in the Anacostia watershed, with a population density of 7,081 people per mi^{2}.
 75% of the watershed is in Montgomery County, 20% is in Prince George's County, and 5% is in the District of Columbia.
 Less than 15% of the subwatershed is undeveloped, and only 10% is forested.
 Less than 0.01% of the area is wetlands.

 From its source to the confluence with the Northwest Branch, the creek crosses through the communities of Silver Spring, Wheaton, Takoma Park, Carole Highlands, Chillum and Hyattsville.
 In these towns, the banks of the creek are in many stretches maintained as public parkland, with grassy lawns and playing fields.

 The Sligo Creek Trail, a hiker-biker trail, runs along the creek from Wheaton to the confluence, where it connects with the Anacostia Tributary Trail System.
 An automobile parkway runs along many parts of the creek in Montgomery County.